See what the admission requirements are.

 c.
 Copy of residence permit, if held (for non-EU applicants);

-g.
-Adaptation request form (if necessary, see section 5 of the call);
+f.
+Request for adaptations form (if necessary, see section 5 of the Call);

-Only and exclusively applicants who have finalized their registration for the selection test and paid the relevant fee by the deadline and in the manner described above will be admitted to the selection test.
+Only candidates who have completed their registration for the selection test and paid the relevant fee within the deadlines and in accordance with the procedures described above will be admitted to the selection test.

 If you wish to request adaptations for the entrance exam, you must do so when you register on Studenti Online.
 You will need to download the form you will find on Studenti Online and attach the relevant medical documentation certifying the disability or SLD.

-Admission to the LEGS course of study will take place in two stages:
+Admission to the LEGS Degree Programme will take place in the following two phases:

-More in detail, ratings are expressed as follows:
+In more detail, the evaluations are expressed as follows:

-Applicants with a minimum score of 25 out of 40 available points in the first stage will be admitted to the interview (Stage 2).
-Applicants with curricular requirement evaluation scores below 25/40 in Stage 1 will not be admitted to Stage 2.
+Candidates who obtain a minimum score of 25 out of 40 available points in the first phase will be admitted to the interview (Phase 2).
+Candidates with a curricular requirements evaluation score lower than 25/40 in Phase 1 will not be admitted to Phase 2.

-During the interview, Commissions will assess the adequacy of the applicant's personal preparation in relation to the Program’s learning outcomes, including the relevance of English language skills.
+During the interview, the Commettee evaluates the adequacy of the candidate's personal preparation in relation to the Programme's learning objectives, including the relevance of their English language skills.

-Upon completion of the two stages of the admission test, the Selection Boards shall draw up general merit rankings expressed in hundredths, one for each contingent (EU/non-EU).
+Once the two parts of the test are concluded, the Selection Examining Boards draw up the general merit rankings, expressed in hundredths, distinct for each quota (EU/ non-EU).

-Applicants who achieve an overall score (sum of the scores obtained in the evaluation of the resume and interview) of 60/100 or more (including at least 25/100 in stage 1) are considered eligible and placed on the merit list.
-In the event of a tie, priority is given to the youngest applicant.
+Candidates who achieve an overall score (sum of the scores obtained in the curriculum evaluation and the interview) equal to or greater than 60/100 (of which at least 25/100 in the curriculum evaluation) are considered eligible and included in the merit ranking.
+In case of a tie in score, priority is given to the youngest candidate by age.

-Applicants who obtain an overall score of less than 60/100 may under no circumstances matriculate in the master's degree program "Legal Studies" - LEGS.
+Candidates who obtain an overall score lower than 60/100 cannot, under any circumstances, enroll in the "Legal Studies" - LEGS Master's Degree Programme.

-Publication of the rankings on Studenti Online will be the only means of legal notice/publicity about the outcome of the test.
+The publication of the rankings on Studenti Online will represent the sole means of legal notification regarding the outcome of the test.

 For each selection, any remaining places are made available again to those who state their interest in the ‘Unallocated Places’ procedure.